g45t345rt/DERO-SC-Standards/g45-nft/README.md

 ### InitStore

-Set initial NFT values - supply, metadata, freezeMetadata and freezeSupply.
+Set initial NFT values - supply, metadata, freezeMetadata, freezeSupply, freezeCollection.

 - collection = The SCID of the master smart contract (can be empty if you did not deploy a collection)
 - supply - Amount of NFT prints in atomic value
 - metadata = The NFT values/attributes - preferably in JSON Stringify format but I have no control over this so you can put whatever you want
 Dero Seals example: `"{\"id\":2,\"rarity\":271.51,\"attributes\":{\"background\":33,\"base\":31,\"eyes\":8,\"hair_and_hats\":12,\"shirts\":2}}"`
+- freezeCollection = Immutable collection SCID - 0 is false, 1 is true
 - freezeMetadata = Immutable metadata - 0 is false, 1 is true
 - freezeSupply = Immutable supply - 0 is false, 1 is true